bahnovak/rsschool-cv/cv.md

 ### Summary

 I learn html, css, javascript.
 I attended the CS50 course.
-Lack of experience compensates for a huge desire to learn .
+Lack of experience offset by a huge desire to learn .

 ### Skills